graphql-java/graphql-java/docs/concerns.rst

 Context Objects
 ^^^^^^^^^^^^^^^

-You can pass in context objects during query execution that will allow you to better invoke that business logic.
+You can pass in a context object during query execution that will allow you to better invoke that business logic.

 For example the edge of your application could be performing user detection and you need that information inside the graphql execution to perform authorisation.